 CASE STUDY - Lattice Strategies Landing Page UX & visual Design

-What problem we were trying to solve?
+What problem were we trying to solve?

 Marketing materials & website properties did not use the same narrative employed by sales reps: they were heavily product focused.
 When target advisors heard the Lattice story, they understood the Unique Selling Proposition and were more likely to take a call from Lattice sales reps.